What is the Re-Employing Virginians (REV) Training Voucher?

 Is there a deadline for enrollment?

 Yes.
-Funding for the REV Training Voucher will not be available after December 31, 2021.
-Therefore, interested individuals should contact their local community college right away in order to meet the enrollment and registration deadline.
+Funding for the REV Training Voucher is available now for the Summer 2021 or Fall 2021 terms.
+Interested individuals should contact their local community college right away in order to meet the enrollment and registration deadline.

 Is REV Training Voucher available to students who enrolled in a community college this fall?

 Yes, an eligible student who is currently enrolled may receive a Training Voucher for new enrollment in classes that begin on or after October 29, 2020 and conclude by the end of fall semester 2021.

 Can an individual receive more than one REV Training Voucher?